haixpham/end2end_AU_speech/README.md

 > python train_end2end.py [model_type]

-where model_type can be: --cnn / --gru / --lstm / --bigru / --bilstm.
-There are other options, feel free to adjust them to your liking.
+where model_type can be either: --cnn / --gru / --lstm / --bigru / --bilstm.
+There are other options (pls discover them in the code), feel free to adjust them to your liking.

 2. Evaluate a model: